samsamuel/dng_dropframe_fix/README.md

 Drop the go script into the DNG sequence folder.
 Run the script in your terminal of choice with "go run dng_dropframe_fix.go"

+Run the script over and over again until you no longer recieve messages about new files being created.
+Should only take 3 or 4 runs.

 Oh yea, you need to have Go installed.